BodenmillerGroup/steinbock/docs/cli/segmentation.md

     This is an experimental feature and is only available in the `-cellpose` flavors of the *steinbock* Docker container.

     Segmentation using cellpose likely requires fine-tuning of parameters, e.g. using steinbock command-line interface options.
-    Pre-trained models introduced in [cellpose 2.0](https://www.nature.com/articles/s41592-022-01663-4).
-The ddefault is set to `tissuenet` model, both as the default segmentation model and the base model for training.

 [Cellpose](https://www.cellpose.org) is a generalist algorithm for cellular segmentation.

 !!! note "End-to-end cell segmentation"
     This approach operates directly on image intensities and does not require a preceding pixel classification step.

-To segment cells using the default `cyto2` model:
+To segment cells using the default `tissuenet` model:

     steinbock segment cellpose --minmax

 To segment nuclei using the `nuclei` model:

     steinbock segment cellpose --minmax --model nuclei

+Pre-trained models introduced in [cellpose 2.0](https://www.nature.com/articles/s41592-022-01663-4) can also be chosen, bringing the total number of pre-trained models to 14.
+The default is set to `tissuenet` model.
+Note that `tissuenet` is also the default model for training a cellpose model (See training a cellpose model below).

 !!! note "Cellpose image data"
     Cellpose expects two-channel images as input, where the first channel must be a nuclear channel (e.g. DAPI) and the second channel must be a cytoplasmic channel (e.g. E-Cadherin).
 The nuclear channel is optional and only the cytoplasmic channel ("channel to segment") is required.
 Note that - compared to the original cellpose implementation - the channel order is reversed for compatibility with DeepCell/Mesmer.